Viv Huzzey: League

-In September 1900 Huzzey 'Went North', joining rugby league side Oldham RLFC (Heritage No. 60).
+In September 1900 Huzzey 'Went North', joining rugby league side Oldham RLFC.

 RU International career

 Huzzey gained his first international cap against Ireland on 18 March 1898 at Limerick under the captaincy of Billy Bancroft.
 This was Wales's first match after their exile caused by the Gould Affair, but the team had not lost form and beat Ireland 11-3, with Huzzey scoring one of two tries.
 He was back for Wales against England on 2 April and although Wales lost, Huzzey played well scoring all the Welsh points with a try and a drop goal.
 Huzzey was back the next season in the 1899 Home Nations Championship, and in the first game against England at St. Helens, Wales were rampant; Willie Llewellyn scored four tries on his début, and Huzzey scoring two tries himself.
 Huzzey's last two international matches against Ireland and Scotland saw him on the losing side.
 It is unknown if Huzzey would have won further caps as his decision to switch to the professional game of rugby league made him ineligible for further selection.